nurgnc/The-Rick-and-Morty-ReactJS/README.md

 This assignment was built with React JS.
 My goal was to create a website using data from a public API service.

 # Details :
-Find details about the series and API on the main page, and you can search with the character name you want.
+Find details about the series and API on the main page, and you can search with the character name you want. <br/>
-View the characters of the series on the characters page Access character information by clicking on each character.
+View the characters of the series on the characters page <br />
+Access character information by clicking on each character. <br/>
 # I used these technologies :
-React
+React <br/>
-React Router Dom
+React Router Dom <br>
-Bootstrap 5
+Bootstrap 5 <br>
-Public API
+Public API <br>